easystats/insight/paper/paper.md

 ---
-title: 'insight: Easy Access to Model Information for Various Model Objects'
+title: 'insight: A Unified API for Accessing Information from Model Objects in R'
 tags:
   - R
   - model information